haochenuw/haochenuw.github.io/_pages/software.md

 ## SEAL

-[Microsoft SEAL](https://github.com/microsoft/seal) is an open source library for homomorphic encryption
+I have been contributing to [Microsoft SEAL](https://github.com/microsoft/seal), a state-of-the-art open source library for homomorphic encryption

 ## SEALPIR

-This is an implementation of the private information retrieval (PIR) protocol from [this paper](https://ieeexplore.ieee.org/abstract/document/8418648).
+This is an implementation of our private information retrieval (PIR) protocol from [this paper](https://ieeexplore.ieee.org/abstract/document/8418648).